apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ### <a name="recovery"></a> If an application has updated a directory tree incompatibly-- what can be done?

-There's a tool on the hadoop command line, [marker tool](#marker-tool) which can audit a bucket/path for markers, and clean up any which were found.
+There's a tool on the hadoop command line, [marker tool](#marker-tool) which can audit a bucket/path for markers, and clean up any markers which were found.
 It can be used to make a bucket compatible with older applications.

 Now that this is all clear, let's explain the problem.